 Generally, what items do inmates need to purchase?

 The basic needs of an inmate are met.
 These needs include food, haircuts, clothing, shoes, toiletries (toothpaste, shaving razor, soap, toilet paper, feminine hygiene products, etc.), and bedding.

 Inmates may supplement their basic needs by purchasing extras like soda, snack foods or other authorized items in the institution's canteen.

+How do I send money to an inmate?
 Effective July 1st, 2013, JPay will be your way to send money to inmates in the Florida Department of Correction.
 With JPay becoming the sole provider of money transfer services, you can expect a variety of fast, convenient ways to send your loved ones money, as well as a reduced rate for walk-in cash payments at any MoneyGram agent location.

 JPay offers the following convenient ways to make next-day deposits: